Weston-Lane/LDtk-parser-with-raylib-and-nlohmann-json/README.md

 and create my own parser for the json file format since LDtk has some great documentation on it.
 [RAYLIB](https://github.com/raysan5/raylib/tree/master) AND
 [NLOHMANN JSON](https://github.com/nlohmann/json) LIBRARIES ARE REQUIRED FOR THIS.
 Raylib is a fantastic C library for making games and nlohmann json allowed for easy parsing of the data.
 This API uses the loadLevel() function as the work horse and returns a created level object.
 From there all that is needed is to call the renderLevel() function in the game loop and your level is there!
 More implementations will be added as I surely will come across more limitations.
-This is honestly probably only useful to be but I put it on here because it is one of the first useful tools I have made.
+This is honestly probably only useful to me but I put it on here because it is one of the first useful tools I have made.

 > [!IMPORTANT]